preservim/nerdtree/README.markdown

 Stick this in your vimrc: `autocmd vimenter * NERDTree`

 ---
+#### How can I open a NERDTree automatically when vim starts up and autofocus on file?

+Stick this in your vimrc: `autocmd vimenter * NERDTree | wincmd p`

+---
 #### How can I open a NERDTree automatically when vim starts up if no files were specified?

 Stick this in your vimrc: